Camaltra/Simple_Shell_Test/README.md

 ## How to use:
-Change in the config file, the name of you're executable file, then you can check Also, some task need to get acces to all your .c file, he will be mentionned.
+Change in the config file, the name of you're executable file, then you can check Do chmod +x *.sh in the directory, then it's free to use Also, some task need to get acces to all your .c file, he will be mentionned.

 ### AUTHORS :